 - (1) At the time prescribed by Standing Order 5.02, any Member may make a statement on any report or paper which has been tabled in the Council during the Session.
-A Member must give not less than one day's notice of a report or paper proposed for discussion and may propose not more than one report or paper for discussion each week. - (2) Nothing in this Standing Order will preclude a Member from - (a) giving notice of a report or paper previously discussed; or - (b) giving notice of a motion to take note of a report or paper for consideration during General Business. - (3) Subject to the provisions of Standing Order 8.11, a Member may also make a statement regarding the failure of a Minister to provide either an answer or an explanation to a question.
+A Member must give notice of a report or paper proposed for discussion no later than during the appropriate time in formal business on the same day that statements on reports and papers are to be conducted.
+A Member may propose not more than one report or paper for discussion each week. - (2) Nothing in this Standing Order will preclude a Member from - (a) giving notice of a report or paper previously discussed; or - (b) giving notice of a motion to take note of a report or paper for consideration during General Business. - (3) Subject to the provisions of Standing Order 8.11, a Member may also make a statement regarding the failure of a Minister to provide either an answer or an explanation to a question.